 - Preheat oven to 450

-- Combine yogurt, lemon juice and 1 tbsp oil.
+- Combine yogurt, lemon juice and 1 tablespoon oil.
 Season with salt, pepper, and paprika.
 Set aside.

-- Toss sweet potatoes with remaining 2 tbsp oil and chili flakes (Urfa, Aleppo, or crushed red pepper).
+- Toss sweet potatoes with remaining 2 tablespoon oil and chili flakes (Urfa, Aleppo, or crushed red pepper).
 Season additionally with salt and pepper

 - Roast potatoes on baking sheet for 25 minutes

 - Put on serving platter and drizzle with yogurt sauce and garnish with green onions

 Chili flakes are not in ingredient list.
 Hoe much chili flakes?

 Sunday 8th of August 2021

 Sorry, 1/2 tsp should be enough.
 If using traditional hot red pepper flakes use only a pinch.